thoughtbot/rss/README.md

 > All the thoughts fit to bot.

-An RSS feed at [rss.thoughtbot.com](http://rss.thoughtbot.com) which combines our blog's and podcasts' RSS feeds into one feed for the past week's worth of content.
+An RSS feed at [rss.thoughtbot.com](https://rss.thoughtbot.com) which combines our blog's, podcasts', and open source software releases' RSS feeds into one feed for the past week's worth of content.

 Used as the data source for our weekly newsletter.